 Setting up HBase

 We can install and set up HBase in our mac in just 5 minutes (presuming that you have good internet connectivity).
-These steps work for any Linux based OS as well just if you don't use brew.
+These steps work for any Linux-based OS as well, only if you don't use brew.
 You can use this setup, for example, to play around with some basic functionalities.
 You could also use it in your local to do some simple queries or proof of concepts.

-Certainly, there are some pre-requisites for this setup.
+There are a few pre-requisites for this setup.

 - Install Java 1.8.0